qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 ```
 ## Details Explained

 The datapack-based custom portal generation system allows configuring special portal generation mechanics.
 The portal generation can be triggered by the player using an item or throwing an item.
 It can be configured to only generate in one dimension and goes to another dimension.
-The space ration can be configured to determine where the destination should be.
+The space ratio can be configured to determine where the destination should be.
 A list of commands can be specified to be invoked after portal creation.
 There are different portal forms each with different kinds of portals and different destination selection mechanics.

 All the generated portals will be `immersive_portals:general_breakable_portal`.
 They will be generated with placeholder blocks filling the area.
 And they will break if the frame is broken.
 (Placeholder blocks have illumination)

-The generated portal's portalTag will be the identifier of the generation.
+The generated portal's `portalTag` will be the identifier of the generation.

-The custom portal gen json should be located in `data/<namespace>/custom_portal_generation/`.
+The custom portal generation json should be located in `data/<namespace>/custom_portal_generation/`.

 ### The Format of Custom Portal Generation
 * `schema_version` String.
 Must be `imm_ptl:v1`.
 * `from` List of dimension ids.
 The dimensions that this generation can perform in.
-A special case: if it is `imm_ptl:any_dimension` then the generation can perform in any dimension.
+A special case: if it is `["imm_ptl:any_dimension"]` then the generation can perform in any dimension.
 * `to` Dimension id.
 The destination dimension's id.
 A special case: if it's `imm_ptl:the_same_dimension`, the destination dimension will be the same as the from dimension.
 If the destination dimension does not exist, this generation will be disabled.
-The destination dimension can be set to a datapack-added dimension or mod-added dimension and only enables when that datapack or mod is present.
+The destination dimension can be set to a datapack-added dimension or a mod-added dimension and only enables when that datapack or mod is present.
 * `space_ratio_from` Integer (1 if missing).
 This side dimension's space ratio.
 * `space_ratio_to` Integer (1 if missing).
 The other side dimension's space ratio.
 Together with the above defines the space mapping.
 For example, 8 blocks' length in overworld corresponds to 1 block's length in the nether.
 The overworld's space ratio is 8 and the nether's space ration is 1.
 * `reversible` Boolean (true if missing).
 If true, the reverse version of this generation will also be loaded.
 If you configured a portal from overworld to nether with reversible false, then the portal can only be activated in the overworld.
 If it's true then the portal can also be activated in the nether.
 If there are multiple from dimensions, the first one will be selected for the destination of the reverse generation.